 When each student revealed their completed exercises, Itten noted that each had a unique concept of harmony and color relationships.
 He also noticed that each had used colors that harmonized with their coloring.

 In his book, The Art of Color, there are examples that illustrate what he witnessed over the years as he worked with more and more student artists.
 The images of the students alongside their paintings show the correlation.
 Itten called this phenomenon "subjective color."
 He was the first to discover that people are drawn to colors that complement their complexion, hair, and eye colors.

 In my studies of subjective color, I have found that not only the choice and juxtaposition of hues but also the size and orientation of areas may be highly characteristic.
 Some individuals orient all areas vertically; others stress the horizontal or diagonal.
 Orientation is a clue to (their) mode of thought and feeling.

 I know it is true for me and I have seen the same thing with my students over and over again.
 Now that you are aware of this, I think you will notice this about many of the colors you choose.

 As the first person to make a connection between color preferences and an individual's timbre (his word for coloring), Itten is considered by most to be the father of personal colors and the industry that eventually sprang up to help people identify their personal colors.

 But don't run off thinking that all you need to do is choose colors you like.
 Whether dressing or designing, Itten pointed out that it isn't quite that simple.
 You can begin with colors selected subjectively but don't end there.
-Throughout his writing, Itten emphasizes the importance of developing a color aesthetics through an understanding of the core principles and practice of color theory and application in order to make the best color choices in every situation.
+Throughout his writing, Itten emphasizes the importance of developing a color aesthetics or as I call it, a color-sensibility, through an understanding of the core principles and practice of color theory and application in order to make the best color choices in every situation.